MTA International

-MTA International (or MTA), is a globally-broadcasting, nonprofit satellite television network and a division of Al-Shirkatul Islamiyyah which began in 1992 and was established in 1994 and launched the world's first Islamic TV channel to broadcast globally.
-It consists of nine international channels that are run and funded entirely from donations by the members of the Ahmadiyya Muslim Community.
+Muslim Television Ahmadiyya International (MTA), a globally-broadcasting, nonprofit satellite television network and a division of Al-Shirkatul Islamiyyah, was established in 1994 and launched the world's first Islamic TV channel to broadcast globally.
+It serves as the official media outlet for the Ahmadiyya Muslim Community, based in Islamabad, Tilford and funded entirely from donations by the members of the community.
+The network operates ten 24-hour channels for different regions of the world, including terrestrial TV as well as satellite television.